BlogCategoriesCompareAbout

 4. NotebookLM: Document synthesis and analysis

-Prompt engineering significantly improves AI research tool performance.
-Use specific, structured queries rather than vague questions:
+Prompt engineering improves AI research tool performance through specific, structured queries:

 • Weak: "Tell me about climate change"